Södertörn University

-Södertörn University (Södertörns högskola, abbreviated as SH) is a public university college (högskola) located in Flemingsberg in Huddinge Municipality, and the larger area called Södertörn, in Stockholm County, Sweden.
+Södertörn University (Södertörns högskola, abbreviated as SH), is a public university college (högskola) located in Flemingsberg in Huddinge Municipality, and the larger area called Södertörn, in Stockholm County, Sweden.
 In 2013, it had about 13,000 full-time and part-time students.
 The campus area in Flemingsberg hosts the main campus of SH, several departments of the Karolinska Institutet, and the School of Technology and health of the Royal Institute of Technology (KTH).
 The Karolinska University Hospital, Huddinge (formerly Huddinge Hospital), is also located there.
 The university is unique in the sense that it is the only higher educational institution in Sweden that teaches and researches philosophical schools such as German idealism, existentialism, deconstruction as well as critical theory and other views which are excluded from the traditional Anglo-Saxon analytical philosophy.

 History

-Södertörn University was established as a university college in 1996 following a parliamentary decision in 1995.
+Södertörn University was established as a university college (högskola) in 1996 following a parliamentary decision in 1995, and was branded in English at the time as the University college of South Stockholm.
 The expansion of higher education in the southern parts of Stockholm had then been investigated for a long time.
 The background was that the transition to higher education was low in the southern parts of Stockholm, unemployment was high and segregation problems tended to be large.
-Stockholm University did not consider it appropriate to increase the number of students of Stockholm University and a university in Södertörn should be independent and not part of the University of Stockholm.
+Stockholm University did not consider it appropriate to increase the number of students of Stockholm University and a university in Södertörn should be independent and not part of the Stockholm University.
 Karolinska Institutet had already relocated their dental education to Flemingsberg.
 KTH and Stockholm University had facilities in Flemingsberg and Novum Research Park was under construction.